vplesko/OrbLang/docs/pages/symbols.md

 Here we declare a symbol `x` and initialize it with an `i32` value read from the standard input.
 In this case, the type of `x` will be equal to the type of its initialization value.
 Then, we print `x` to the standard output.

 We can control the type of our symbol by specifying it after `:`.
-The initalization value will be implicitly cast to that type.
+The initialization value will be implicitly cast to that type.

 ```
     sym (x:i64 (std.scanI32));